-Throughout the remainder, constants (by which we mean factors independent of the variables usually denoted by $x_k,y_k,z_k$) will largely be ignored (and we will write $const$ wherever this appears), but they are there to make measures into probability measures (i.e., normalizing factors) or to make certain functions elliptic (i.e., invariant under $p$-shifts).
+Throughout the remainder, constants (by which we mean factors independent of the variables usually denoted by $x_k$, $y_k$, $z_k$) will largely be ignored and we will write ${\rm const}$ wherever this appears; they are there to make measures into probability measures (i.e., normalizing factors) or to make certain functions elliptic (i.e., invariant under $p$-shifts).
 Their values can often be recovered, and we comment on how to recover them whenever possible.

-Finally, throughout this paper we will freely use two different systems of coordinates for our model (related by a simple affine transformation - see the next section).
+Finally, throughout this paper we will freely use two different systems of coordinates for our model, related by a simple affine transformation as can be seen in the next section.
 While this may seem redundant, coordinatizing in two different ways will more aptly reveal different features of the elliptic special functions and difference operators under study.